 Recognitions and Awards.
 Each fall and spring, the Dean of the Graduate School invites a number of graduate students to present their research projects to a forum of graduate faculty and students at the Graduate Research Symposium.
 In addition, graduating students with grade point averages of 3.8 or higher are recognized as "graduating with distinction."
+Further, each semester graduate students with grade point averages of 3.9 or higher will be named to the Dean's List.
+Students must be enrolled full-time in the respective semester to be considered.
+Students will be notified of inclusion on the list after all final grades have been posted.
 Students from these groups are honored with a special certificate as part of the fall or spring banquets for all graduating graduate students.

 Services Through the Web Site.

-Prospective and current graduate students are encouraged to use the Graduate School web pages < www.valpo.edu/grad> to submit inquiries, obtain current program information, download petition and request forms, browse the Graduate School Newsletter (The Graduate), or learn about the many other services and opportunities offered through the Graduate School.
+Prospective and current graduate students are encouraged to use the Graduate School web pages <www. valpo.edu/grad> to submit inquiries, obtain current program information, download petition and request forms, browse the Graduate School Newsletter (The Graduate), or learn about the many other services and opportunities offered through the Graduate School.